Siphon880gh/devbrain/Version Control - git, github, gitlab/_ Rebase - Rewrite commit history/Rebase related - Change commit dates of older commits.md

 fi' -- --all;
 ```

-L
+L all rows with content (not needed at header row)

 ```
 =Concatenate(H2,B2,I2,G2,J2,G2,K2)
 ```

-_Confirm that first cell of L looks like:_
+_Confirm that first cell of L column looks like:_
 ```
 git filter-branch -f --commit-filter '